RULES OF THE FEDA ONE ACT PLAY FESTIVAL

 Please read carefully as these rules have been updated.

-- The festival was created for dramatic excellence and encouraging and motivating young actors and theatre practitioners – members of the television, theatre and educational world are invited to adjudicate each year.
+- The festival was created as a showcase for dramatic excellence and encouraging and motivating young actors and theatre makers.

 - The Original works also allows for adaptations of plays/books/films as it is often difficult to categorise plays specifically.
 Post modern works are often a pastiche of ideas and styles.
 However, the Published works is clearly the work of published playwrights.

-- Plays must be not less than 15 minutes and not more than 40 minutes, including setting up.
+- Plays must be not less than 15 minutes and not more than 30 minutes – you are allowed to set up and strike – this should take no longer than 5 minutes.
 Please keep strictly to these times or the evenings are too long.
 We do not like to penalise students for being overtime but your play will not be considered for the finals if you disregard these rules.
 It is of utmost importance you edit your productions accordingly.
-A production will be stopped if it goes over 45 minutes.

 - One man shows are not permitted and no professional actors are allowed to perform.
 Students must STILL be at school if they are performing at FEDA.